Connor-McCartney/Connor-McCartney.github.io/_pages/cryptography/other/Trying-to-crack-COD-FNV-hashes.md

 <br>

-The c++ code Nico (HalfInchPunisher) and I wrote, which uses LLL to solve 8 chars at a time, plus bruteforce to find more.
+The fast c++ code Nico (HalfInchPunisher) and I wrote, which uses LLL to solve 8 chars at a time, plus bruteforce to find more.

 <https://github.com/Nico-Posada/fnv-hash-cracking>